AndrewJBGrant/AndrewJBGrant/README.md

 🏋️‍♀️ Working on different Projects to push and test my React knoweldge

-🧑🏻‍💻 Learning goals include TypeScript, React Native and better UI/UX practises
+🧑🏻‍💻 Learning goals include TypeScript and better UI/UX practises

 🤠 Looking for a Junior Front-End role!